arrestoteles/lab-4-path-finder/README.md

 The A* algorithm works correctly only if the heuristic is *admissible*, which means that the heuristic must never over-estimate the cost.
 It's fine to under-estimate: it will still find an optimal path, but if the heuristic is too under-estimating, it will take longer.
-If the heuristic is 0, then A* behaves just like UCS.

 ## Your submission